Ryouh/Feats-Revisited/Feats.md

 ### Keen Mind

 You have a mind that can track time, direction, and detail with uncanny precision.
-You gain the following benefits:

 * You always know which way is north.
 * You always know the number of hours left before the next sunrise or sunset.